 Reachout Women’s Center:

-A verified pregnancy test must be done at the center prior to ultrasound.
+A nurse verified pregnancy test must be performed at the center prior to ultrasound.

 Must have a valid government issued photo ID.